Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 On Routino's homepage there is an online version where fine tuning of all parameters can be tried.
 Once done there one can take over the values into the local `profiles.xml` file.

-## What is the maximum Routino databases file size that can be handled by the QMapShack Windows version?

-Due to limitations in the Windows POSIX API Routino can't handle files larger than 4GB.

 ## Does QMapShack/Routino support cross-border routing?